 So I have to give Trion positive points for realizing it had poor systems in place and correcting them.
 Of course, this F2P iteration is basically the game Trion had during beta and felt the need to twist in all sorts of different directions, so maybe it should have just left well enough alone from the start.

 Then again, these changes might be a matter of necessity.
-According to Steam Spy, Atlas Reactor only has about 50,000 owners.
+According to Steam Spy, Atlas Reactor only has about 500,000 owners (with very little change since the F2P move has been announced).
 By comparison, Devilian has around 400,000, and all other Trion Worlds games number in the millions.
-Obviously, Steam doesn't cover everything, since you can download Trion's games via its own launcher, and Atlas Reactor hasn't been out for as long as the other games, but it's almost certainly at the bottom of Trion’s barrel.
+Obviously, Steam doesn't cover everything, since you can download Trion's games via its own launcher, and Atlas Reactor hasn't been out for as long as the other games, but it's not exactly lighting the world on fire.

 Jason Winter is a veteran gaming journalist, he brings a wide range of experience to MMOBomb, including two years with Beckett Media where he served as the editor of the leading gaming magazine Massive Online Gamer.
 He has also written professionally for several gaming websites.

 Despite some potentially bad weather -- that apparently turned out to be not all that bad -- the Hi-Rez Expo went on as planned.By QuintLyn Bowers - 6 years ago